hilfigertout/Letter-Distribution-Web-App/README.md

 ## Personal Note

 This project was my way of flexing my REACT skills after going through a few tutorials online.
-(I recommend the series by [The Net Ninja](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gZD-Tvwfod2gaISzfRiP9d), though as is typical of front-end development, his section on REACT's router library is already somewhat outdated.)
+(I recommend the series from 2021 by [The Net Ninja](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gZD-Tvwfod2gaISzfRiP9d), though as is typical of front-end development, his section on REACT's router library is already somewhat outdated.)
 This project was also a way for me to dip my toes into the Material UI library, as I will be likely be using it in an upcoming job.
 I don't expect this app itself to have much practical use, but it's nice to have in my portfolio.

 #### Copyright (C) 2022 Ian Roberts